w7eryron/TpepTwoForTeachers/README.md

 mDocTitle - title for a supporting document ... may someday become a list

-mDocLink - link for supporting document ... ditto
+mDocLink - link for supporting document - TBD ... ditto

+mPhoto - FUTURE TBD - no clue how to do this yet, may be able to follow BigNerd example

 ++++++++++++++++++++++++++++++++++++++++++++